 A quality mobile commerce app after public testing is uploaded to an Application Store for distribution.
 Generally, the app stores are Apple App Store and Google Play Store.
 However, there are many 3rd party app stores.

 As such, mobile apps carry a lot of advantages to a dynamic website.
 There are reasons people are moving to a mobile-app strategy.
 Ecommerce vendors are insisting on the app over the website.

 Below, you’ll find a set of functionality needed for an e-commerce mobile app development.
 These features are necessary for a minimum viable product, it means that without any of these features your app would fail.

-A user need to authorize himself on the app in order to make purchases on the ecommerce app.
+A user needs to authorize himself on the app to make purchases on the ecommerce app.
 Everyday authorization is typically realized by means of direct interaction via the client-server API.
 Social Logins on the other hand use an authorization protocol like oAuth.

 2. Setting and push notification

 Push Notification services are available on all major platform.
 We have APN (Apple Push Notification) and GCM (Google Cloud Messaging) respectively for iOS and Android.
-Settings are attuned by means of client-server API.
+Settings are attuned utilizing client-server API.

 Read more: Trends in eCommerce Through Mobile Apps